 The core activity of the week is the literary translation workshops, led by experienced literary translators and editors, working from a range of languages into English.
 We also include in the programme two creative writing sessions for literary translators with authors writing in English, as well as plenary sessions addressing various aspects of the theory and practice of literary translation, with a focus on professional development for translators.

 Applications for the 2024 Summer School will open in January 2024.

 Be the first to hear when applications open by signing up to the BCLT Newsletter.

 We have made the decision to offer both in-person and online Summer Schools in the future.
-Our 2023 Summer School will be in-person followed by an online Summer School in 2024.
+Our 2024 Summer School will be ONLINE followed by an in-person Summer School in 2025.
 We will then continue to alternate between the two formats.
 We will not be offering a hybrid event.